pelias-deprecated/vagrant/README.md

   }
 ```

-* now that you've edited `pelias_settings.rb`, run `vagrant up` to start loading data, or `vagrant provision` if you'd previously started the instance
+* now that you've edited `PELIAS_VAGRANTFILE`, run `vagrant up` to start loading data, or `vagrant provision` if you'd previously started the instance

 Bugs/Issues
 -----------
 * due to an issue in Elasticsearch 0.3.10 cookbook, setting `default[:elasticsearch][:version]` inside the attributes file does not take effect
-  * current workaround is to override the version in `pelias_settings.rb`
+  * current workaround is to override the version in `pelias_settings.example.rb`
   * future fix is to move to Elasticsearch 0.3.11 when it's pushed to opscode
 * quattroshapes take a long time to load ( >8 hours in this type of environment)
   * look into breaking quattroshapes up into more easily ingested chunks